Myrka Dellanos: Personal life

 In 1991, Dellanos married Dr. Alejandro Loynáz: on 30 December 1993, she gave birth to the couple's only daughter, Alexa.
 When their daughter was 4 years old, Dellanos and Loynáz divorced in 1998.
-Dellanos married David Matthews in 2000, but they were divorced in 2002; Dellanos started an highly publicized relationship in 2003 with Mexican singer Luis Miguel, whom she was previously engaged to before ending their story in June 2005.
+Dellanos married David Matthews in 2000, but they were divorced in 2002; Dellanos started a highly publicized relationship in 2003 with Mexican singer Luis Miguel, whom she was previously engaged to before ending their story in June 2005.

 Dellanos on 8 April 2008 married a Cuban-born pharmaceutical representative, Ulyses Daniel Alonso, at a private ceremony in Coral Gables, Florida: this couple later appeared on the 2 July 2008 cover of the magazine People en Español.
 On 25 August 2008, Alonso was arrested and charged with domestic battery.
 The following day a police report was released that detailed the events leading to his arrest.
 On 29 August 2008, the CGPD - Coral Gables Police Department - released audio of the 9-1-1 call made by Dellanos.
 On 18 March 2009, she and Alonso filed for divorce, citing irreconcilable differences.